cobyism/book-list/books.md

 - The Little Book of Contentment, by Leo Babauta
 - Where Good Ideas Come From, by Steven Johnson
 - Zen Mind, Beginners Mind, by Shunryu Suzuki
-- The Goldfinch, Donna Tartt
+- The Goldfinch, by Donna Tartt